 I live with my partner and pets in the historic town of Castlemaine, in the heart of the beautiful Goldfields region of Victoria, Australia.
 Originally from Western Australia, where I often return, I grew up in the Perth Hills where I attended Eastern Hills Senior High School and Curtin University in the 1980s.
 I moved to Melbourne to pursue writing opportunities in 1988 and have lived in Victoria since.

-My Empress of Rome historical fiction novels have achieved international publishing success.
-Book 1, Den of Wolves, was first published in Australia and New Zealand in 2008, before being translated into Spanish, Serbian, Russian and Turkish international editions.
-Book 2, Nest of Vipers, was released in Australia and New Zealand in 2010, with non-English language editions following in 2011.
+To my unending delight, my novels have achieved international publishing success.
+Den of Wolves, set in Ancient Rome, was first published in Australia and New Zealand in 2008, before being translated into various international editions.
+Its sequel, Nest of Vipers, was released in Australia and New Zealand in 2010, with non-English language editions following in 2011.

-My latest novel, the Australian Gothic mystery The Secret Heiress, was published in Australia and New Zealand in April 2016, with a second edition released in January 2017, and a Russian edition in September.
-An audiobook version will be released by Bolinda in November 2017.
+The Secret Heiress, a mystery set in late-19th Century Australia, was published in Australia and New Zealand in April 2016, with a second edition released in January 2017.
+A Russian edition was published in September of that year, followed by an audiobook through Bolinda in November.